urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/14 Date and time.md

       fixed()
         Obtains a clock that always returns the same instant Period interface
-    Similar to duration, but this class models a quantity or amount of time in terms of years, months and days, unlike hours, seconds and milliseconds
+    Similar to duration, but this class models a quantity or amount of time in terms of years, months and days